 "This video is a must-watch for anyone interested in the Civil Rights Movement, Dr. Martin Luther King Jr.'s legacy, or Harry Belafonte’s life and activism."

-From Live Stores Presents
+From Live Stories Presents

 Interviewed by Taylor Branch